 Melinda is en expert on community-based development who founded Let Haiti Live in 2010 to support accountability following the massive earthquake that year.
 She was program director at TransAfrica in Washington, D.C.
 She participated in the International Solidarity Conference for the African National Congress and led the team that planned the National Memorial in Washington for Nelson Mandela.
 She is the chair of the board of directors for SOIL.

 Marie is a branding and marketing executive who learned her skills developing communication plans for a wide range of Fortune 500 clients.
-As an Executive VP at Grey Worldwide, Marie led cross-disciplinary business and creative teams in the development and execution of national and international marketing campaigns.
-She has presided over multi-million dollar media purchases and has succeeded in establishing strong business relationships around the world.
+As an Executive VP at Grey Worldwide, Marie led cross-disciplinary business and creative teams in the development and execution of multi-million dollar national and international marketing campaigns.
+Throughout her career, she has succeeded in establishing strong business relationships around the world.
 Marie is the founder of Aspetuck Advisors, a consulting firm focused on business development and branding opportunities for growing companies.
-She is also deeply involved in the start-up community as an advisor and mentor guiding brand and business plan development for entrepreneurs in New York and California.
+She is also deeply involved in the start-up community as an advisor and mentor, guiding brand and business plan development for entrepreneurs in New York and California.

 Social impact coordinator